Former Michigan State dean charged with sex crime: officials

 A medical student at the school had accused William Strampel, the 70-year-old former dean of its College of Osteopathic Medicine, of forcible sexual contact, prosecutors said in papers filed in state district court in East Lansing.
 Prosecutors said other students also accused Strampel of various incidents of sexual misconduct.

+The new charges make the university a bigger target for the “#MeToo” movement that has engulfed powerful men across society in harassment and abuse allegations.

+“We did what we felt we needed to do and it led us to where we are today,” Forsyth said.

-Strampel was dean from 2002 until the end of 2017 when he left for medical reasons.
+Strampel was dean from 2002 until the end of 2017.
 He supervised ex-USA Gymnastics physician Larry Nassar, who has been sentenced to prison for sexually abusing female gymnasts.

-The latest charges extend beyond that scandal to the former dean’s own dealings with female medical students.
-They move the case beyond Nassar, sweeping the university up in the “MeToo” movement that has leveled harassment and abuse allegations against dozens of powerful men in the media, business and politics.

-The four criminal counts against Strampel include fourth-degree criminal sexual conduct.
+The four criminal counts against the former dean include fourth-degree criminal sexual conduct.
 The accusations also include failing to properly oversee Nassar, whose scandal has reverberated far beyond Michigan, sparking probes into why the U.S. Olympic Committee, USA Gymnastics and the university failed for years to investigate complaints.

 A lawyer for Strampel did not immediately respond to requests for comment.
 A Michigan State representative did not immediately respond to a request for comment.